DevilLord9967/shoppin-crawler/README.md

 - Configure the user agent and figure out the delay between consecutive requests to not get our program recognised as DDOS attack and get blocked
 - Use Database or Shared Cache/ file system to communicate between distributed workers so as to not craw the same url multiple times
 - Product URL discovery can be further improved by applying NLP on html responses.
 Since all the product pages in e-commerce look similar there will be similarities between their html templates, we can target that
+- Consider adding resume option to save the crawling state perodically for large websites.
+Will help in resuming the extraction in cases of app crash

 #### Note:
 Websites with Infinite scrolling and dynamic content, will require a different strategy.
 I do not posess deep knowledge of Frontend technologies, but I do understand these cases will have to-be tackled by either simulating the scroll (using slenium etc.) or we will have to identify the API call/ function loading the dynamic content